 Big benefits come from participating in Kiski athletics.
 The Kiski School proudly produces Division I, II, and III athletes across all sports.
 On average, 30% of our graduates go on to play sports at the college level.
-Our athletics program is just one more way that The Kiski School helps boys set and reach higher goals for themselves.
+Our athletics program is just one more way that The Kiski School helps students set and reach higher goals for themselves.

 A beacon of our athletics program is our 75,000 square foot Ross Athletic Center which includes a multi-use indoor training center, known as the MUG.
 This gym is used for training in many of our sports.
 The weight and cardio training rooms are complete with weights and Perform-X equipment.
 The Ross Athletic Center houses athletic department offices and meeting rooms and features major upgrades to locker rooms, storage areas, as well as a satellite bookstore and concession stand.
 The campus also features several fields for football, soccer, baseball, and lacrosse; a nine-hole golf course; a 400-meter state-of-the-art, all-weather track; five all-weather tennis courts; and an outdoor swimming pool.